Neu-PiG: Neural Preconditioned Grids for Fast Dynamic Surface Reconstruction on Long Sequences: Evaluation

 \subsection{Limitations}

 While our approach achieves fast and stable reconstructions, several practical limitations remain.
 The method assumes a fixed topology derived from the keyframe mesh, which prevents recovery from incorrect or incomplete initial surfaces.
 Moreover, the representational capacity of the latent grids and network bounds the sequence length that can be modeled effectively.
-Finally, as correspondence is inferred implicitly through the Chamfer distance, very large motions or occlusions may reduce reconstruction fidelity.
+Finally, as correspondence is inferred implicitly through the Chamfer distance, very large motions or occlusions may reduce reconstruction fidelity, and in rare cases of extreme non-uniform deformation, such as strong local surface shrinkage, may also lead to local face flipping away from the keyframe.